qaehak/qaehak/README.md

 # Hi there 👋, I'm Mehak!

 - 🎓 **Computer Engineering Student (Co-op)** at McMaster University
-- 🔭 I'm interested in **NLPs, robotics and embedded systems design**
+- 🔭 I'm interested in **NLP, robotics and embedded systems design**
 - 💼 Currently seeking a **4-month co-op position starting in May 2025**

 ## 🛠️ Tech Skills